MrBMueller/MidGen/README.md

 my %smf = MIDI::Read("filename.mid"); MidiDebug::PrintInfo(\%smf); MIDI::Write(\%smf, "filename_new.mid");
 ```

-Since MidGen has already defined a default smf datastructure called `%main::out` runnig thru MidiDebug::PrintInfo() and MIDI::Write() functions at the very end of the program flow, typically you dont need to care about those functions unless you work with multiple smf structures in parallel.
+Since MidGen has already defined a default smf datastructure handle called `%main::out` runnig thru MidiDebug::PrintInfo() and MIDI::Write() functions at the very end of the program flow, you dont need necessarily taking care about those functions unless you work with multiple smf structures in parallel.
 Therefore its also possible to read and write a smf by just running the following instruction:

 ```perl
 %main::out = MIDI::Read("filename"); $main::out{-1}{0} = "filename_new.mid";